Introduction

 • Visitors and Clients: This includes members of the public who visit the facility, adopt animals, or require assistance.

-• External Service Providers: Such as delivery personnel or maintenance workers.
+• External Service Providers: These include delivery personnel or maintenance workers.

 How does your team collaborate and share information?